Keithagy/dsa-system-design/py/322_Coin_Change/explanation.md

 export default CoinChangeVisualization;
 ```

 This visualization shows how the dp array is filled step by step.
-Each cell represents an amount from 0 to the target amount.
-The value in each cell is the minimum number of coins needed to make that amount.
-The yellow cell indicates the current amount being processed, and green cells are amounts that have been processed.
-Clicking "Next Step" advances the algorithm by one step.
+Each row represents the state of the dp array after considering all coins for that amount.
+The final row shows the minimum number of coins needed for each amount from 0 to 11.
+The value in dp[11] (which is 3) is the final answer.